gpasques-gh/C_Synthesizer/README.md

 - Raygui graphical user interface

 # GUI 🖼️
-The GUI shows the basic informations about the synth and let the user configure the synth graphically :
+The GUI shows all of the informations about the synth and let the user configure its parameters graphically :
 - Waveform of the sound output
 - ADSR envelope parameters level
 - Filter ADSR envelope parameters level